rtraverso86/piresence/README.md

 # PiRESENCE - PIR-based presence detection

+A word of warning, first: this is an ongoing, unfinished project I'm developing for fun, mainly as an excuse to learn Rust.

-This is the source repository of PiRESENCE, an Home Assistant (HA) addon for room presence detection.
+This is the source repository of PiRESENCE, a (wannabe) Home Assistant (HA) addon for room presence detection.

-The addon listens to events from motion detector sensor via HA, updates the current status and predicts the presence state for each interconnected room, and provides the informaton back to HA to be used for triggers or conditions.
+The addon (will) listen to events from motion detector sensor via HA, update the current status and predict the presence state for each interconnected room, providing the informaton back to HA to be used for triggers or conditions.

 ## Cross-Compilation for Raspberry 4